-Late papers investigate the dynamics of a collection of charged particles (ions) in a dual-frequency Paul trap \cite{Saxe18, Foot18}.
+Refs. \cite{Saxe18, Foot18} investigate the dynamics of a collection of charged particles (ions) in a dual-frequency Paul trap.
 In Ref. \cite{Saxe18} the authors infer the analytical expressions for the single particle trajectory and the plasma distribution function assuming a Tsallis statistics, by emphasizing on the difference between the trap configuration used and a conventional Paul trap.
 Use of a secondary RF frequency in a dual-frequency Paul trap allows one to modify the spatial extent of charged particles confinement.
-The plasma distribution function and temperature are periodic, provided that the ratio of the eigenfrequencies is a rational number $\omega_1 / \omega_2 \in {\mathbb Q}$, case when the solutions of the equations of motion are periodic trajectories \cite{Mih19a}.
+The plasma distribution function and temperature are periodic provided that the ratio of the eigenfrequencies is a rational number $\omega_1 / \omega_2 \in {\mathbb Q}$, case when the solutions of the equations of motion are periodic trajectories \cite{Mih21}.
 Then, the resulting period of plasma oscillation is given by the Least Common Multiple (LCM) of the time periods corresponding to the two driving frequencies and linear combinations of them.
-The plasma temperature is spatially varying and the time-averaged plasma distribution has been found to be double humped beyond a certain spatial threshold, indicating the presence of certain instabilities \cite{Syr19a, Syr19b}.
-The effect of dual frequency in a Paul trap on the energy level shifts of the atomic orbitals is investigated, and the uncertainties in second order Doppler and Stark shift are found to be of the same order as that of a single-frequency Paul trap \cite{Saxe18}.
+The plasma temperature varies spatially and the time-averaged plasma distribution is found to be double humped beyond a certain spatial threshold, indicating the presence of certain instabilities \cite{Syr19b, Syr19c}.
+The dual frequency effect on the energy level shifts of atomic orbitals is investigated, whilst uncertainties in the second order Doppler and Stark shifts are found to be of the same order as those of a single-frequency Paul trap \cite{Saxe18}.

-In addition, it was demonstrated that the effective rotational potential can be used to describe dynamics of various diatomic particles with different centres of mass (CM) and charges, levitated in a plane quadrupole RF trap.
+In addition, the effective rotational potential can be used to describe dynamics of various diatomic particles with different centres of mass (CM) and charges, levitated in a plane quadrupole RF trap.
 By comparison between "the model of pseudopotential for localization of a single ion and the proposed model of the effective rotational potential for diatomic structure", one can determine "additional positions of quasi-equilibrium for the CM of the diatomic particle and orientation angle of the molecule" \cite{Vasi19}.